NeoSahadeo/MusicRank/docs/api/supabase.md

 `POST`

-POST requests are used to create, update, and delete items from the rankings table.
+POST requests are used to create, update, get, and delete items from the rankings table.
 These will use [Astro Actions](https://docs.astro.build/en/guides/actions/) so you should import the actions and use its' methods.